To enquire about a consultation with a Mole Check specialist, please complete the form:

 Mole mapping, or Mole Check at The Cadogan Clinic, is the UK's most comprehensive screening tool for the diagnosis and treatment of skin cancer; and was the first mole check approved by the British Skin Foundation.

 Although moles are often harmless, occasionally, they can be a sign of cancer and the NHS and NICE recommend having your moles checked by an expert every six months.
-Mole mapping is the best tool available to track your moles and monitor their develop over time.
+Mole mapping is the best tool available to track your moles and monitor their development over time.

 Early detection of skin cancer saves lives.